go4orward/gigl/README.md

 We really want to make it as easy as possible.
 For a webapp in a browser, we use the experimental Go support (syscall/js) for [WebAssembly](https://github.com/golang/go/wiki/WebAssembly).
 For a native app, we use [go-gl](https://github.com/go-gl)'s modules like [gl](https://github.com/go-gl/gl) & [glfw](https://github.com/go-gl/glfl).
 In order to deal with different versions of GLSL (OpenGL Shading Language), we have written all the shader source codes in *WebGL 1.0* (`#version 100 es`) as the default GLSL version, and convert shader codes automatically into *OpenGL 4.1* (`#version 410`) for OpenGL environments.
-It seems that *OpenGL 4.1* and *OpenGL ES 2.0* and *WebGL 1.0* are mostly compatible with each other.
+Note that *OpenGL 4.1* and *OpenGL ES 2.0* and *WebGL 1.0* are mostly compatible with each other.

 ## Thanks